2016 race devolves into ugly fight over treatment of women

 Rather than trying to make up ground by shifting attention back to issues like trade that have energized Trump backers and could appeal to new voters, the Republican campaign appears to be moving swiftly to make Bill Clinton's past a centerpiece of the campaign.

-Building on Trump's decision to bring three Bill Clinton accusers to last week's presidential debate, the GOP nominee is expected to have the women appear with him on stage at rallies and do a series of television interviews, according to a person briefed on the plan but not authorized to discuss it publicly.
+Building on Trump's decision to bring three Bill Clinton accusers to last week's presidential debate, the Republican nominee is expected to have the women appear with him on stage at rallies and do television interviews, according to a person briefed on the plan but not authorized to discuss it publicly.

 Trump supporters are also confronting Hillary Clinton with the accusations about her husband.
 Multiple Clinton rallies were interrupted this week by hecklers shouting "Bill Clinton is a rapist."
 Earlier this week, right-wing radio host Alex Jones offered to pay $5,000 to anyone who can be heard on television shouting about the former president and wearing a "Bill Clinton rape" T-shirt.